 Welcome to Gallions View

-In this homeuser guide, you will find useful information to help you get settled in.
-The purpose of this guide is to help you to familiarize yourself with your home and Gallions View.
+In this Home user guide, you will find useful information to help you get settled in.
+The purpose of this guide is to help you to familiarise yourself with your home and Gallions View.
 It is important that you review the contents of this manual to ensure that the features installed within your home are utilised fully.

 Gallions View includes 238 residential apartments across six residential blocks.
 The development comprises of a perimeter block with heights ranging from Three - Eleven Storeys as well as 3, 6, 7 and 8 storey separate building which are jointed together by a central garden podium.
 The provision includes vehicular access onto Magellan Boulevard, under-croft vehicle & cycle parking, hard and soft landscaping (including the provision of temporary landscape open space).